kanghengliu/kang-liu.space/content/blog/_index.md

 +++
+title = "Blog"
-title = "Writings of Duck's Feet" sort_by = "date"
+sort_by = "date"
 template = "article_list.html"
 page_template = "article.html"
 paginate_by = 2
 +++

-Welcome to my quack'in blog, I quack about various stuff, but mostly I'm a demo.
+Welcome to my blog!
+I mostly write composed stuff here, as I try to keep the small rants and musings on the `posts` page.